ZhUyU1997/open-pose-editor/README.md

 - hand editing
 - generate depth/normal/canny map
 # Usage
-- Click the joint rotation of the human body
+- Click the joint to rotate the human body
-- Click the bone of the red dot rotating hand
+- Click the red dot to rotate the hand bones
 # Contact
 Email: 891085309@qq.com